Stop Buying Productivity Apps. Your Disorganization Is a Character Problem.

 In classical Greek, pistis meant faithfulness, trustworthiness, the quality of a person whose word could carry weight.
 The Romans called it fides.
 Both cultures understood that pistis was the substrate every other virtue rested on, because without it your commitments to courage, justice, or wisdom were performances you put on for an audience.

-Aristotle observed that virtue is not an act but a hexis, a settled disposition produced by ten thousand small repetitions. pistis is built the same way.
+Aristotle observed that virtue is not an act but a hexis, a settled disposition produced by ten thousand small repetitions.
+The relationship between pistis and hexis is that the second produces the first. hexis is the formed pattern, built by reps. pistis is the trust the pattern earns from itself, arriving slowly as a downstream consequence.
 You do not become trustworthy to yourself in one heroic gesture.
 You become trustworthy by keeping one small promise in a dark moment when nobody is watching, and then another, and then another, until your nervous system has new data to revise the ledger.

 Most adults have spent years adding entries on the wrong side.
 By the time you arrive at any productivity method, the foundation is already rotted.
 The method asks you to make a plan and execute it.
 You make the plan.
 You do not execute it.
 The system fails.
 You blame the system.